VCU-CS-Capstone/CS-21-305-CodeVA-K12-Virtual-Reality-/Documentation/Student/Markdown Files/Background_Music_Instructions.md

 ## Student Goals ##
 - Learn the details involved in applying audio to a scene in Unity
-- Play a song in each scene
+- Play simple audio in each scene
 - Have audio fade in and out during scene changes
 - Generalize the background music logic to use in other instances in Unity projects